lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-23-Propositions_as_Types.md

 It is still possible to take inspiration from the theory.

 ### Postscript

+Two conclusions:
+1. You can have propositions as types without dependent types, but only for propositional logic.
+2. You can have dependent types without propositions as types.

+And maybe a third: propositions as types can render type checking undecidable unless you adopt a strict system of type uniqueness, but then you can no longer infer $\phi(y)$ from $\phi(x)$ and $x=y$.

 Phil Wadler has written a hagiographic but still useful [article](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf)